schatzlab/appliedgenomics2023/assignments/assignment1/README.md

 - Question 4.2.
 Comment on the output from the LLM - does it make logical sense, does it include any phrases you would not have written, do the citated papers exist and support the claims from the LLM?

-- Question 4.3 Post your final prompt to piazza
+- Question 4.3 Post your final prompt to piazza.
+Include the link to the post in your submission

 ### Hints